April 1, 2021

 Retirement, the so-called “golden years,” may not be so golden for everyone.
-It’s hard not to be reminded of the retirement crisis in the US with gloomy headlines and statistics coming out on a regular basis.

 According to the National Institute on Retirement Security, 65% of Americans believe that they will likely have to work past their retirement age in order to save enough money.
 And it’s not hard to imagine why given that you’ll need to have about 80% to 100% of your final pre-retirement income to maintain your lifestyle when you’re not working anymore.